-(3) The individual is able to work, and is available for work: Provided that, unless temporarily excused by Commission regulations, Division rules, no individual shall be deemed available for work unless he establishes to the satisfaction of the Commission-Division that he the individual is actively seeking work: Provided further, that an individual customarily employed in seasonal employment shall, during the period of nonseasonal operations, show to the satisfaction of the Commission-Division that such the individual is actively seeking employment which such the individual is qualified able to perform by past experience or training during such nonseasonal period: Provided further, however, that no individual shall be considered available a vacation as provided herein means any payroll week within which the equivalent of three customary full-time working days consist of a vacation period.
+(3) The individual is able to work, and is available for work: Provided that, unless temporarily excused by Commission regulations, Division rules, no individual shall be deemed available for work unless he establishes to the satisfaction of the Commission Division that he the individual is actively seeking work: Provided further, that an individual customarily employed in seasonal employment shall, during the period of nonseasonal operations, show to the satisfaction of the Commission Division that such the individual is actively seeking employment which such the individual is qualified able to perform by past experience or training during such nonseasonal period: Provided further, however, that no individual shall be considered available for work for any week not to exceed two in any calendar year in which the Commission Division finds that his unemployment is due to a vacation.
+In administering this proviso, benefits shall be paid or denied on a payroll-week basis as established by the employing unit.
+A week of unemployment due to a vacation as provided herein means any payroll week within which the equivalent of three customary full-time working days consist of a vacation period.
 For the purpose of this subdivision, any unemployment which is caused by a vacation period and which occurs in the calendar year following that within which the vacation period begins shall be deemed to have occurred in the calendar year within which such vacation period begins.
 For purposes of this subdivision, no individual shall be deemed available for work during any week that the individual tests positive for a controlled substance if (i) the test is a controlled substance examination administered under Article 20 of Chapter 95 of the General Statutes, (ii) the test is required as a condition of hire for a job, and (iii) the job would be suitable work for the claimant.
 The employer shall report to the Commission, Division, in accordance with regulations adopted by the Commission, rules adopted by the Division, each claimant that tests positive for a controlled substance under this subdivision.
 An unemployed individual shall not be disqualified for eligibility for unemployment compensation solely on the basis that the individual is in school.
 For the purposes of this subdivision: